1j01/project-nexus/README.md

 * terminals / shitty command windows
 * and code editors?

-Maybe you don't need to close all of these things exactly, but there are still many repetitive steps involved in switching projects.
+Maybe you don't need to *close* all of these things, but there are still many repetitive steps involved in switching projects.

-Do you find yourself switching to your terminal or shitty command window and hitting
+Do you find yourself switching to your terminal or shitty outdated command window and hitting
 <kbd>Ctrl+C</kbd> +
 <kbd>˄</kbd> +
-<kbd>Enter</kbd>?
+<kbd>Enter</kbd>
+to restart?

 No more!
+Well, once I make this thing that is.
+So far I've got a list of projects, where each project containing a `package.json` file has an [`npm start` / `npm stop` / kill process] button.

 _Built with [nw.js](http://nwjs.io/)_